bitwarden/desktop/README.md

 - Chrome/Opera:
   1. Type `chrome://extensions` in your address bar to bring up the extensions page.
   2. Enable developer mode (checkbox)
-  3. Click the "Load unpacked extension" button, navigate to the `dist` folder of your local extension instance, and click "Ok".
+  3. Click the "Load unpacked extension" button, navigate to the `build` folder of your local extension instance, and click "Ok".
 - Firefox
   1. Type `about:debugging` in your address bar to bring up the add-ons page.
-  2. Click the `Load Temporary Add-on` button, navigate to the `dist/manifest.json` file, and "Open".
+  2. Click the `Load Temporary Add-on` button, navigate to the `build/manifest.json` file, and "Open".

 # Contribute